 Symptoms include feelings of despair and helplessness.
 A teen may also have low self-esteem and sleep problems.

 Take symptoms of suicide seriously.
-Call 911 if your teen has suicidal thoughts, a suicide plan, and the means to carry out the plan.
+Call or text 988 if your teen has suicidal thoughts, a suicide plan, and the means to carry out the plan.
 In such a situation, never leave your child alone, even for a moment.

 Treatment includes medicines and therapy.

 School personnel are important members of your child's treatment team.